Authors: SCIRE Community Team | Reviewer: Bonnie Nybo | Published: 18 January 2018 | Updated: 16 October 2024

 Signals from the brain are needed for the bladder muscles to contract and relax properly.
 If these signals cannot get through, the bladder muscles may contract too much, too little, or at the wrong times, depending on whether the person has spastic or flaccid bladder.

-Spastic bladder (also called “reflex bladder” or “overactive bladder”) is when the bladder wall muscle is overactive.
+Spastic bladder (also called “reflex bladder” or “overactive bladder”) happens when the spinal cord is injured above T12.
 Spastic bladder happens because the brain can no longer control reflexes in the bladder muscles.
 This leads to tension in the bladder wall muscle when it is supposed to be relaxed and spasms of the bladder muscles which cause emptying.
-Spastic bladder happens when the spinal cord is injured above T12.

 Usually, the bladder sphincter muscles are also overactive and cannot coordinate very well with the bladder wall muscle.
 This is called detrusor dyssynergia or detrusor sphincter dyssynergia (DSD).
 When this happens, the bladder sphincter muscle tightens while the bladder wall muscle contracts, like squeezing a balloon that is tied off.
 This can cause high pressures within the bladder that can damage the bladder and kidneys.